 "Applicable Percentage" means (a) 50% of the first \$10.0 million of Excess Net Royalties during the Earn-Out Period, (b) 20% of aggregate Excess Net Royalties during the Earn-Out Period greater than \$10.0 million and up to \$15.0 million and (c) 0% of aggregate Excess Net Royalties during the Earn-Out Period in excess of \$15.0 million.
-The Earn-Out Consideration shall be payable in cash or of common stock of XCel Shares (the "Earn-Out Shares") at the Sellers' option); provided, however, that if the number of Earn-Out Shares, when combined with the number of XCel Shares issued at the closing, will exceed 4.99% of the aggregate number of shares of XCel common stock outstanding as of the closing date (calculated in accordance with Nasdaq Rule 5635(a)) (the "XCel Share Limit"), then Xcel may, in its sole and unfettered discretion, elect to (x) pay cash for the Earn-Out Value attributable to the Earn-Out Shares that would exceed the XCel Share Limit; (y) solicit stockholder approval for the issuance of Earn-Out Shares in excess of the XCel Share Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, pay the applicable Earn-Out Consideration with a combination of cash and Earn-Out Shares.
+The Earn-Out Consideration shall be payable in cash or of common stock of XCel Shares (the "Earn-Out Shares") at the Sellers' option); provided, however, that if the number of Earn-Out Shares of XCel common stock outstanding as of the closing date (calculated in accordance with Nasdaq Rule 5635(a)) (the "XCel Share Limit"), then Xcel may, in its sole and unfettered discretion, elect to (x) pay cash for the Earn-Out Value attributable to the Earn-Out Shares that would exceed the XCel Share Limit; (y) solicit stockholder approval for the issuance of Earn-Out Shares in excess of the XCel Share stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval for the issuance of Shares in excess of the XCel Share Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval for the issuance of Shares Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval for the issuance of Share Limit in accordance with Nasdaq Rule 5635(a)(2) and, if such stockholder approval is obtained, issue such Earn-Out Shares to the Seller; or (z) solicit stockholder approval is obtained, pay the applicable Earn-Out Consideration with a combination of cash and Earn-Out Shares.